alanmaydwell/hsbc_statement_tidy/README.md

 ## `bank_csv_gui.py`
 Simple Tkinter GUI which can be used to run `bank_csv_file_to_clipboard.py`.
 Note this lacks any checking for invalid values.

+## midata_export.py
+Another way of extracting details from 'midata' csv file.

+- Either (a) specify the midata filename near the end of the file or (b) pass the filename as a command-line argument.
+- When run, the details are separated by month, with heading and total for each, and placed all together as comma-separated text in the clipboard from where they can be pasted where you want.